galica9999/aws-cloud-formation-tiered-network-config/README.md

 ```

-- **ImageId** - This field is used to tell what image will be used to create the AMI.
+- **Scheme** - This is used to determine if the load balancer will be internet facing or not.
+In this case we are using an internal load balancer.
+- **IpAddressType** - The type of IP to assign.
+We are using IPv4, not IPv6.
+- **Type** - This determines if it should be an application or network load balancer.
+- **SecurityGroups** - These are the security groups the laod balancer will be linked to.
+- **Subnets** - These are the subnets the load balancer will live in.

 </p>
 </details>

 <details><summary><h4 style="display:inline">appTargetGroup</h4></summary>
 <p>
-This resource creates the launch configuration we will use for the application AMIs.
+This resource creates a target group the auto-scaling group will use to link to.
+The target group will do health checks as well to determine the state of an instance.

 ```json
 "appTargetGroup": {